-Guided care provides better quality of care for chronically ill older adultsJanuary 17th, 2013 in Health /
+Guided care provides better quality of care for chronically ill older adultsJanuary 17, 2013 in Medicine & Health / Health

 Patients who received Guided Care, a comprehensive form of primary care for older adults with chronic health problems, rated the quality of their care much higher than patients in regular primary care, and used less home care, according to a study by researchers at Johns Hopkins University.
 In an article published online by the Journal of General Internal Medicine, researchers found that in a 32-month randomized controlled trial, Guided Care patients rated the quality of their care significantly higher than those in normal care, and were 66 percent more likely to rate their access to telephone advice as excellent or very good.
 Patients also had 29 percent fewer home health care visits.

 "As more practices move to a comprehensive care model, Guided Care's team care approach can help ensure better quality care and more satisfied patients," said Bruce Leff, MD, co-investigator of the study and professor with the Johns Hopkins School of Medicine and Johns Hopkins Bloomberg School of Public Health.
 "In addition, the nearly one-third reduction in home care use highlights how providing comprehensive care for high-risk patients can reduce health service utilization."

 According to the study, Guided Care patients also experienced, on average, 13 percent fewer hospital re-admissions and 26 percent fewer days in skilled nursing facilities.
 However, only the difference in home health care episodes is statistically significant.
 In earlier reports, physician satisfaction was higher and family caregiver strain was lower with Guided Care.